 The Gambia is a superb option for British birders because it offers the nearest forest jungle to the UK, is easily accessible from London, and boasts comfortable hotels with easy birding close to the airport.
 This holiday is seen as a simple and straight-forward introduction to African birding, and with the single exception of a one hour drive inland, the holiday will be based entirely at the bird-rich coastal strip, largely considered to be safe and friendly to British tourists.
 The Gambia is usually dry and sunny in January or November, so based on our local guide’s advice we will be as flexible as possible.
 This means that if one of our pre-planned sites is poor for birds due to weather conditions, we will switch to somewhere better for birdlife.

 Birding promises to be exceptional, and we will almost immediately see Red-billed and Grey Hornbills, Senegal Coucal, Long-tailed Sunbird, Hooded Vulture and many more.
 Hotel grounds offer excellent birding and our first morning's stroll should produce fine views of some spectacular species.
-As usual, we shall be keeping an eye on the general wildlife of the area including some spectacular butterflies and reptiles, Nile Monitor Lizard, and monkeys such as Green Vervet and Red Colobus.
+As usual, we shall be keeping an eye on the general wildlife of the area including many interesting butterflies and reptiles including Nile Monitor Lizard, and monkeys including Green Vervet and Red Colobus.